cantorsdustbunnies/chrome-react-redux-simple-starter/README.md

 /* global chrome */
 ```

-to your component to make react a little less fussy, and then add some existance conditions for the necessary objects inside the react app e.g.:
+to your component to make react a little less fussy, and then add some existence conditions for the necessary objects inside the react app e.g.:

 ```javascript
  componentDidMount(){